-The Antwerp fashion museum (MoMu) is part of the Modenatie building, a true landmark of this city’s architecture for decades.
-The renovation and development of this precious site will concentrate on the renewal and reorganisation of the public ground floor.
+The Antwerp fashion museum (MoMu) is part of the Modenatie building, a true landmark of this city’s architecture.
+The renovation and development of this precious site was concentrated on the renewal and reorganisation of the public ground floor.

-The aim is to keep the museum open all year long.
-Hence the plan to create two permanent exposition spaces.
+The aim was to keep the museum open all year long - hence the plan to create two permanent exposition spaces.

-The entrance area will be in line with the entrance of the bookshop Copyright showing a new view in the Nationalestraat.
-Situated in this way it will create a direct interaction between the front door and the Nationalestraat.
+The entrance area exists in line with the entrance of the bookshop Copyright, showing a new view in the Nationalestraat.
+Situated in this way, it creates a direct interaction between the front door and the Nationalestraat.

-A new multi-purpose area will appear next to bookshop Copyright along the Nationalestraat.
-This area will function as an extension of the buoyant Nationalestraat.
+A new multi-purpose area appeared next to bookshop Copyright along the Nationalestraat.
+This area functions as an extension of the buoyant Nationalestraat.
 It can be used as a shop window or as a teaser for expositions and functions inside the building.

-In the Depotgebouw along the Drukkerijstraat there will be a two storey high space housing an auditorium.
-Cloak-rooms and toilets will be rearranged at -1, with a new gender neutral area and new lockers.
-The educational centre moves to the first floor along the Drukkerijstraat.
+In the Depotgebouw along the Drukkerijstraat there is a two storey high space housing and auditorium.
+Cloak-rooms and toilets were rearranged at -1, with a new gender neutral area and new lockers.
+The educational centre moved to the first floor along the Drukkerijstraat.

-The area for the temporary exposition on the second floor will be completely renovated.
-Climate control will be first on the list of the requirements to guarantee a safe environment for all artefacts.
-For this very same reason the warehouse and quarantine areas will meet the most recent technical standards.
+The area for the temporary exposition on the second floor was completely renovated.
+Climate control was first on the list of requirements to guarantee a safe environment for all artefacts.
+For this very same reason, the warehouse and quarantine areas now meet the most recent technical standards.

-The offices of the MoMu will be conceived as open work places.
-The library will be enlarged and renovated.
-The refectory, accessible for all users of the building (MoMu, Academy and Flanders Fashion Institute), will be completely overhauled.
+The offices of the MoMu are conceived as open work places.
+The library was enlarged and renovated.
+The refectory, accessible for all users of the building (MoMu, Academy and Flanders Fashion Institute), now is completely overhauled.

-On top of this all, a new space for workshops will be installed on the roof of the Depotgebouw along the Drukkerijkstraat.
+On top of all this, a new space for workshops was installed on the roof of the Depotgebouw along the Drukkerijkstraat.